TylerWolfe/edgenuity/History/Vocabulary.md

 **pull factor:** a factor that pulls a person who has left his or her homeland for a new country

 **push factor:** a factor that pushes a person out of his or her homeland

+###Farmers and Politics
+**bimetallism:** a system of currency based on two metals, usually gold and silver

+**gold standard:** a system by which money has a fixed value and can always be traded in for a specified amount of gold from the treasury

+**populism:** a political movement claiming to represent the common people